umams2002/buzzline-05-uma/README.md

 # buzzline-05-uma

+This project will use producer_case.py file to generate message and new custom consume_uma.py consumer will read the messages and create a average sentiment score for each categories and store the data ina table sqlite db.

 Nearly every streaming analytics system stores processed data somewhere for further analysis, historical reference, or integration with BI tools.

 In this example project, we incorporate a relational data store.